SHC-ASTRA/rover-Embedded-Lib/README.md

 ## Theory

-- `main.cpp` includes `ASTRA.h`.
+- `main.cpp` includes all the library headers it needs
-- `ASTRA.h` checks if `ASTRA` is defined.
+- Only if a library header is included by `main.cpp` will it throw `#include` errors.
+If the header isn't included in `main.cpp`, then no include errors, but if it is, then you will get required include errors.
-- If `ASTRA` is defined, this signals to the library that project and library headers are set up in `platformio.ini`, so it can include the header files provided by `rover-Embedded-Lib`.
+- `.cpp` files enable themselves when all of its required external libraries are found.
+External libraries are 90% of the reason the `.cpp` files need the option to be disabled.

 ## Updating this Repository